FUNGAL ECOLOGY FROM THE SOIL TO THE SKY

 TO HEAR ABOUT PRE-REGISTRATION OPPORTUNITIES WHEN THEY ARE ANNOUNCED,

 JOIN OUR EMAIL LIST.

 It is no exaggeration to suggest that fungi – not plants nor animals – are the greatest architects of the natural world.
 Though such a notion may seem unbelievable at first, even a short study of all that fungi do in the environment can quickly lead to this perspective.
-Fungi are powerful, inventive, and found from the bottom of the ocean to heart of the Sonora.
-Yet no matter the environmental constraints, they always define a niche unparalleled by those they live with.
+Found from the bottom of the ocean to heart of the Sonora desert, fungi are powerful, adaptive, and integral to their greater environment.
+No matter the environmental constraints, fungi always define a ecosystem-supporting niche unparalleled by those they live with.

 — TOPICS COVERED —

 - Non-mycorrhizal soil fungi

 - Fungi in global carbon, nitrogen, phosphorus, water, and mineral cycles

 - 1-year of streaming access to 10 hours of video coursework (including a blend of blackboard work, explanatory animations and images, technique demonstrations, and videos in the field)

 - Lifetime access to this class' section of the MYCOLOGOS® discussion forum